TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 In this Privacy Policy, we will discuss the following information and more:

-*   The types of Personal Information do we collect.
+*   The types of Personal Information we collect.
 *   The technologies we use to collect Personal Information.
 *   The information we provide to third parties.
 *   What we and third parties collect relating to online advertising.